lorenzowood/xkcd-enhancer-plugin/README.md

 This is a Chrome plugin to modify the experience of reading comic pages from [xkcd](https://xkcd.com).
 When you visit a comic page, it makes the following adjustments:

 * It adds previous and next buttons top right.
-These remain fixed in place, so it’s you can easily click through many, many xkcd comics without moving your mouse pointer.
+These remain fixed in place, so you can easily click through many, many xkcd comics without moving your mouse pointer.
 * xkcd comics all have a concluding remark normally revealed by hovering over it.
 The plugin adds this remark into a yellow box below the comic, so you can read it without the hover.

 ## How to install